Last Updated on

 What is Core Stability?

-Core stability involves engaging muscles that attach directly to the lumbar spine and those surrounding our abdomen to preserve a neutral spine position (a slight arch) and stiffen the torso.
+Core stability exercises involve engaging muscles that attach directly to the spine and those surrounding our abdomen to preserve a neutral spine position (a slight arch) and stiffen the torso.
 This stiffness created by effective activation of our core musculature facilitates the transmission of force into our limbs.

 Huxel Bliven and Anderson (2013) describe in their research study: